ngeor26/ngeor26/README.md

 I am also interested in math and sciences.

-I'm currently working on a project that tracks data using a Chrome extension and React Native, with a Postgres database and (maybe) a Python backend which I hope this class will encourage me to complete.
+I'm currently working on a project that tracks data using a Chrome extension and React Native, with a Postgres database and (maybe) a Python server which I hope this class will encourage me to complete.

 <!--
 **ngeor26/ngeor26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.